sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 28-10-2016

+- https://icon.now.sh/ link to svgs icon (+1200!) with custom color, size, direction.
+Really cool.
+But..
+SLA ?
+- https://github.com/blog/2273-incident-report-inadvertent-private-repository-disclosure "... error that resulted in a small number of Git requests retrieving data from the wrong repositories."
+WTF
+- https://zeit.co/blog/now-static "now" now determines if it publishes a static website (show the list of files using zeit list) or an app
+- https://www.reddit.com/r/javascript/comments/59tbl3/very_strange_line_in_some_code_could_someone_help/ TIL parseInt(n, 0) assumes the radix depends on n. ("0x..", "0..")

 # 27-10-2016

 - http://www.bbc.com/news/technology-37788052 Bye bye Vine!